kubeshop/tracetest/docs/command-line-tool.md

 tracetest test list
 ```

-### Run a Test
+### **Run a Test**

 Allows you to run a test by referencing a [test definition file](/docs/test-definition-file.md).

-> Note: If your definition file contains the field `id`, this command will not create a new test.
+> Note: If the definition file contains the field `id`, this command will not create a new test.
 Instead, it will update the test with that ID.
-If that test doesn't exist, a new one will be created with that ID on your server.
+If that test doesn't exist, a new one will be created with that ID on the server.

-Every time you run the test, we detect changes, and if any change is introduced, we use our [versioning](/docs/versioning.md) mechanism to ensure that it will not cause problems with your old test runs.
+Every time the test is run, changes are detected and, if any change is introduced, we use Tractest's [versioning](/docs/versioning.md) mechanism to ensure that it will not cause problems with previous test runs.

 **How to Use**: